 Slovenia has three primary wine regions which are located in the south-west of the country (Primorje), the south-east (Posavje) and the north-east (Podravje).
 These three regions are divided into sub-regions as illustrated in the table below.

-The overall Slovenian wine production of around 80 million litres per year comes from approximately 70% white and 30% red grapes, using many international and indigenous grape varieties, and resulting in a mouth-watering selection of white, red, rose and sparkling wines.
+The overall Slovenian wine production of around 80 million litres per year comes from approximately 70% white and 30% red grapes, using many international and indigenous grape varieties, and resulting in a mouth-watering selection of white, red, rose and Slovenian sparkling wine.

 Primorje is located in the extreme west of Slovenia, adjacent to the Italian border.
 The corresponding administrative region of Primorska (meaning “by the sea”) is split into two, north and south.
 South Primorska is located on the Adriatic coast and also includes an inland area known as the Slovenian Karst.
 Here the climate is classically Mediterranean, with reasonably mild winters and hot and dry summers.
 The deep reddish-brown soil is particularly rich with minerals, which makes it ideal for producing Refošk, Teran and Malvasija.
 North Primorska includes the sub-regions of Goriška Brda and the Vipava Valley.
 As well as being vineyard country, the region is also known for growing many other different fruits in abundance, such as cherries, peaches, nectarines, figs and olives.